harelzalts/MAphylotypic/README.md

 # MAphylotypic
-Matlab code for Zalts and Yanai 2016 (Nature Ecology and Evolution)
+Matlab code for Zalts and Yanai 2017 (Nature Ecology and Evolution) The code for "zavit" is also provided spereatley